-&lt;sup>19 To amend a WEM Procedure, the ERA must publish a procedure change proposal which includes the proposed replacement of the WEM Procedure and the reasons for the replacement.
-Wholesale Electricity Market Rules (WA), 1 April 2024, Rule 2.10.6, (online).
+26 To amend a WEM Procedure, the ERA must follow the procedure change process required by the WEM Rules by publishing a procedure change proposal for public consultation, followed by a procedure change report, which includes the proposed replacement of the WEM Procedure and the reasons for the replacement.
+The procedure change process is summarised in Section 1.2 of this report.
+Wholesale Electricity Market Rules (WA), 8 June 2024, Rule 2.10, (online).